Deepthiraghu/Projects-and-Experiments/AI_Email_Spam_Classifier/README.md

 This project is on Email Spam CLassification using bag of words model and a Naive Bayes Classifier.
 This was done as a part of my graduate course - Elements of Artificial Intelligence.
+The data files are compressed to distribute them efficiently via github.
+To extract, type:

+tar -xzf data.tar.gz

 The problem is primarily split into two parts:
 * Training the emails in the training directory using bag of words model